Family Life Education (FLE)

 Parents have the right to review the complete family life curricula.
 This includes all supplemental materials used in any family life education program.
 Instructional materials may be viewed in:

-- Parent View in Blackboard: lessons, slide presentations, and media (media on DVD is not available)
+- Parent View in Schoology: lessons, slide presentations, and media (media on DVD is not available)

 - School library: lessons, slides presentations, and media

 - City of Fairfax Regional Library: lessons and slide presentations